akauppi/GroundLevel-firebase-es/README.md

 ### Create a Firebase project

-Follow the instructions in [README.firebase.md](./README.firebase.md) so that you have a Firebase project created.
+Follow the instructions in [the wiki](https://github.com/akauppi/GroundLevel-firebase-es/wiki/FI%200.1-firebase) so that you have a Firebase project created.

+>Hey, what language is this??
+It's Finnish.
+Try your luck.
+Contribution of translating those instructions to English is welcome! 🙂

 You *will* need a credit card for creating the "Blaze" plan.
 If you don't want to do that yet, choose the free plan and continue as far as you can. 👍